top of page

 Benefits of Mediation

-Less costly and quicker than a court battle - agreements may be used for a lawyer to prepare a legal agreement or a court application.
+• Less costly and quicker than a court battle, mediation agreements may be used for a lawyer to prepare a legal agreement or a court application.

-More likely to restore relationships needed for continuance, e.g., co-parenting and strengthening workplace teams by rebuilding trust.
+• More likely to restore relationships needed for continuance, e.g., co-parenting and strengthening workplace teams.

-Parties maintain their authority to settle the dispute and can craft creative solutions that best meet their needs, rather than a 3rd party making the decision, e.g., arbitrator, tribunal, or judge.
+• Parties maintain their autonomy to settle the conflict.
+They can craft creative solutions to meet their specific needs, rather than having a third party, such as an arbitrator, tribunal, or judge, make the decision.

 Considerations

-A mediator cannot give legal advice.
-Therefore, parties are encouraged to obtain a legal opinion before mediation or before finalizing their settlement agreement.
+• A mediator cannot give legal advice.
+Therefore, parties are encouraged to obtain a legal opinion at any time during the mediation process.

-Mediation meetings can be in-person, by video conference, or by phone.
+Mediation can be in-person, by video conference, or both.

 Mediation can resolve conflicts: